TLabAltoh/TLabWebView/README.md

 > If you want to download the file to external storage (like ```/Download```, ```/Picture```), please add the following permission to the manifest.
 This is required for Android 11+ (see [here](https://developer.android.com/training/data-storage/manage-all-files?hl=en) for more details).
 > ```.xml
 > <uses-permission android:name="android.permission.MANAGE_EXTERNAL_STORAGE" />
 > ```

+> [!NOTE]
+> The JavaScript interface `window.tlab` currently defined in WebView is not supported by GeckoView.
+As a temporary implementation, only the process of sending messages to the C# component using `window.postMessage` has been implemented.
+This is due to the complexity of the cooperation between JavaScript and native plugins in GeckoView.
+However, compatibility with window.tlab is planned to be guaranteed in the future.
+> At present, when sending a message from a page script to a C# component in GeckoView, please write it as follows.
+> ```.js
+> let payload = { go: "Test", method: "OnMessage", message: "this is test message." };
+> window.postMessage({ type: "TLABWEBVIWE_GECKO_NATIVE_MESSAGE", payload: { method: "unitySendMessage", payload: payload } }, "*");
+> ```

 > [!WARNING]